bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 The main problem with Euler's method is that it quickly diverges from the actual curve because of the accumulation of errors.
 The error propagates because we assume we start from the somewhere on the curve whereas we're always some delta away from the curve after the first iteration.
-Figure 4 shows how the method quickly spirals out of control towards infinity even with a small epsilon with our simple harmonic oscillator from Examples 1-3.
+Figure 4 (top left) shows how the method quickly spirals out of control towards infinity even with a small epsilon with our simple harmonic oscillator from Examples 1-3.

 .. figure:: /images/hmc_leapfrog.png
   :width: 100%